 Medical applications have become widely used and market proven, meeting stringent regulatory and safety requirements for the healthcare industry.
 Micro-cameras are used in daily practice, from diagnostics to therapeutic and surgical applications, particularly for single-use, medical robotics for both surgical and non-invasive procedures.

 The micro ScoutCam™ medical camera series offers 1.0 mm – 6.5 mm diameter, representing the world’s smallest CMOS video medical cameras.
 It features a micro medical camera equipped with micro-CMOS sensors, ultimate image technology including illumination, irrigation and additional functionalities to cover a broad scale of innovative medical applications.
 This offers the ability for direct visualization in confined areas of the human anatomy.
-The technology is incorporated in fiber optic endoscopes as well as cameras for endoscopy, ENT, gastroscopy, laparoscopy, urology, arthroscopy, gynecology, and surgical visualization solutions.
+The technology is incorporated in fiber optic endoscopes as well as cameras for endoscopy, ENT endoscopy, gastroscopy, laparoscopy, urology, arthroscopy, gynecological endoscopy, and surgical visualization solutions.

 To read the full article on Tech Briefs click here